Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

-In 2015, 34.5 percent (more than 255,000 people) of Delaware residents age 18 and older reported they had been told by a health care professional that they have high blood pressure, also known as hypertension.
+In 2021, 36.2 percent (about 288,000 people) of Delaware residents ages 18 and older reported they had been told by a health care professional that they have high blood pressure, also known as hypertension.

 Hypertension is a condition caused by increased force of blood pushing against the artery walls.
 When blood pressure remains high over extended periods of time, it can damage the heart and cause other health problems.
 It is known as the “silent killer” because there usually are no symptoms.
 In some rare cases, it can cause headaches and vomiting.
 However, the only way to know if someone has hypertension is to have a health professional measure blood pressure over time.

-In 2015, African-American adults (39.9 percent) had a slightly (but not significantly) higher prevalence of reported hypertension than non-Hispanic white adults (35 percent).
+In 2021, Non-Hispanic Black adults (42.5 percent) had a slightly (but not significantly) higher prevalence of reported hypertension than Non-Hispanic White adults (37.5 percent).

 Hypertension prevalence increases with age.
-Of those Delaware adults who were told by a health professional they had hypertension:
+Prevalence of hypertension among Delaware adults by age:

 As education and income increases, the prevalence of hypertension decreases.
-Among Delaware adults with a high school diploma or GED, 38.6 percent report being diagnosed with hypertension, compared with only 30.7 percent of those with a college degree.
-Likewise, 40 percent of adults in the lowest income category say they have high blood pressure, compared with about 31 percent of adults with incomes higher than $50,000 a year.
+Among Delaware adults with a high school diploma or GED, 37.9 percent report being diagnosed with hypertension, compared with 33.8 percent of those with a college degree.
+Likewise, 45 percent of adults $25,000.00 reported they have high blood pressure, compared with 33.1 percent of adults with incomes higher than $100,000 a year.

 Risk factors for hypertension include health conditions, lifestyle risks, and family history or genetics.